Stress urinary incontinence

 - Quit smoking.
 This can reduce coughing and bladder irritation.
 Smoking also increases your risk for bladder cancer.

 - Avoid alcohol and caffeinated drinks such as coffee.
-They can cause the urge to urinate.
+They can make your bladder fill up quicker.

 - Lose excess weight.

 - Avoid foods and drinks that may irritate your bladder.
 These include spicy foods, carbonated drinks, and citrus.